 Headed by Tang Thi Thu Trang, the barbershop had some 10 female workers who had to pay the owner VND200,000 each time they collected the fee of VND500,000 from customers.

 A few things stand out about this report.
 First is the fee.
-It appears the gentlemen in question was getting a discount, because the going rate for Westerners at these sorts of places is usually closer to 700,000 (as opposed to usual $10 at the blowjob only barbershops like Ben Ny’s).
+It appears the gentlemen in question was getting a discount, because the going rate for Westerners at these sorts of places is usually closer to 700,000.
+This is opposed to usual $10 charged at the blowjob only barbershops.
 The second thing that seems curious is that police caught the worker and customer in the act.
 How could that happen?
 I very much doubt it was out in the open.
-Even if police advanced into the shop without the management alerting the women at work (which is itself highly unlikely), they would still encounter a locked door.
+Even if police advanced into the shop without the management alerting the women at work — which is itself highly unlikely — they would still encounter a locked door.
 When they pounded on the door it would give the customer and worker time to get up before letting them in.
 Finally, it’s not common for shops set up for foreigners to be targeted.
 The reason these shops only aim at foreigner customers to begin with is to avoid law enforcement.

 The Thanh Nien post continues:

 Last week the city’s police busted two prostitution rings catering to foreigners, one of which was also based in Tan Binh District.